jboegeholz/shell_tutorial/README.md

 But we need to get rid of the "de-DE" as well

 ### Conditions
-When we get en as language we want to use en-GB as language code.
-When de is used we want de-DE Let's write some conditions.
+When we get "en" as language we want to use en-GB as language code.
+When "de" is used we want de-DE Let's write some conditions.

 ```bash